swiftlang/swift-evolution/proposals/nnnn-task-locals.md

 ### Similarities and differences with SwiftUI `Environment`

-Readers may be aware of SwiftUI's type [https://developer.apple.com/documentation/swiftui/environment](SwiftUI Environment) which seemingly a very similar purpose, however it is more focused on the view hierarchies, rather than "flow of a value _through_ asynchronous calls" which this API is focused on.
+Readers may be aware of SwiftUI's type [SwiftUI Environment](https://developer.apple.com/documentation/swiftui/environment) which seemingly has a very similar purpose, however it is more focused on the view hierarchies, rather than "flow of a value _through_ asynchronous calls" which this API is focused on.

 One may think about the difference how these APIs differ in terms of where the "parent/child" relationship is represented.
 SwiftUI's environment considers relationships between views, while task local values are about the relationship of asynchronous tasks.
 So while the general idea is similar, the actual semantics are quite different.
 It is best to visualize task local values as "following" the execution path, regardless where (in which specific asynchronous function or actor) that execution takes place.